Skip to main content

 • S tracks run the length of your back, from your neck and shoulders down to the lower back.
 It's made to follow the curve of your spine.

 • SL tracks give you the best of both options.
-They follow the curvature of your spine, then run down around your seat to massage your legs, as well.
-Some companies don't make this distinction, and simply refer to this as an L-track.
+They follow the curvature of your spine and then run down around your seat to massage your legs.
+Some companies don't make this distinction and refer to this as an L-track.

 Massage Types